apache/spark-website/contributing.md

         1. **Component**
         1. **Affects Version**.
 For Bugs, assign at least one version that is known to exhibit the problem or need the change
+        1. **Label**.
+Not widely used, except for the following:
+             - `correctness`: a correctness issue
+             - `data-loss`: a data loss issue
+             - `release-notes`: the change's effects need mention in release notes.
+The JIRA or pull request should include detail suitable for inclusion in release notes -- see "Docs Text" below.
+             - `starter`: small, simple change suitable for new contributors
+        1. **Docs Text**: For issues that require an entry in the release notes, this should contain the information that the release manager should include in Release Notes.
+This should include a short summary of what behavior is impacted, and detail on what behavior changed.
+It can be provisionally filled out when the JIRA is opened, but will likely need to be updated with final details when the issue is resolved.
     1. Do not set the following fields:
         1. **Fix Version**.
 This is assigned by committers only when resolved.
         1. **Target Version**.
 This is assigned by committers to indicate a PR has been accepted for